grmarxer/Onboarding/Case_Study_4-VIPs_and_Pools.md

 - Articulate the TCP three-way handshake for a FASTL4 VIP?
 Use TCPDUMP to reinforce findings
 - Articulate SNAT and where SNAT addresses get assigned?
 And in what order?
 - Articulate the different profiles assigned to each VIP and why?
-- Articulate Address/port translation settings on VIP advanced config?
+- Articulate Address/port translation settings on VIP (advanced config)?
 - Articulate MAC Masquerade and its significance?
 - Articulate three-way handshake to a full proxy VIP when pool is down?
 - Can you ping a full proxy VIP when the pool is down?
 Articulate findings.